-2.5 Action 5.
-Modify post-season recreational accountability measures for golden tilefish.
+2.4 Action 4.
+Modify recreational accountability measures for golden tilefish.

-Post Season AMs Trigger Accountability Measure Alternative 1 (No action) Recreational landings exceed the recreational ACL Golden tilefish is identified as overfished; The combined commercial and recreational ACL is exceeded in the same calendar year.
+Recreation nal AMs Trigger Accountability Measure Alternative 1 (No action) Recreational landings exceed the recreational ACL Golden tilefish is identified as overfished; The combined commercial and recreational ACL is exceeded in the same calendar year.
 All triggers must be met.
-Recreational landings will be monitored for a persistence in increased landings and if deemed necessary , reduce the length of the recreational fishing season and the recreational ACL by the amount of the recreational ACL overage Alternative 2 Recreational landings exceed the recreational ACL Recreational landings will be monitored for a persistence in increased landings and if deemed necessary , reduce the length of the recreational fishing season and the recreational ACL by the amount of the recreational ACL overage Alternative 3 NMFS will annually announce the recreational fishing season start and end.
-The fishing season will start on (date) and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.
+Recreational landings will be monitored for a persistence in increased landings and if deemed necessary, in the following fishing year reduce the length of the recreational fishing season and the recreational ACL by the amount of the recreational ACL overage.
+Alternative 2 Recreational landings exceed the recreational ACL Recreational landings will be monitored for a persistence in increased landings and if deemed necessary, in the following fishing year reduce the length of the recreational fishing season and the recreational ACL by the amount of the recreational ACL overage.
+Preferred NMFS will annually announce the length of the recreational fishing season Alternative 3 based on catch rates from the previous season.
+The fishing season will start on January 1 and end on the date National Marine Fisheries Service projects the NT (461 1 recreational annual catch limit will be me et.